Kate Middleton Due Date: The Third Royal Child Could Share A Birthday With Princess Charlotte, Experts Predict

 Early on Monday, Kensington Palace made the official announcement that Duchess Kate and Prince William were expecting their third child.
 The announcement was light on details, leading many to speculate on when Kate Middleton’s due date might be and when the world can expect the third royal baby from the couple.

 Judging by the first two royal babies from Kate Middleton and Prince William, some experts believe that the royal baby’s due date will be in the spring of next year.
-The Express gave an even more focused prediction, noting that Kate is likely sometime near the end of her first trimester, somewhere around 12 weeks, which is the traditional time period for announcing a pregnancy.
+The Express gave an even more focused prediction, noting that Kate is likely due sometime near the end of her first trimester — somewhere around 12 weeks — which is the traditional time period for announcing a pregnancy.

-The news outlet predicted that Duchess Kate’s due date would be sometime in March 2018.
+The news outlet predicted that Duchess Kate’s due date would be sometime in March of 2018.

 The Mirror had a slightly different prediction for when the royal baby might be born.
-The outlet noted that Kate Middleton has suffered from hyperemisis gravidarum — more commonly known as extreme morning sickness — through her first two pregnancies, and appears to be feeling ill again as she had to cancel a planned appearance this week to a children’s center in London.
+The outlet noted that Kate Middleton has suffered from hyperemesis gravidarum — more commonly known as extreme morning sickness — through her first two pregnancies, and appears to be feeling ill again as she had to cancel a planned appearance this week to a children’s center in London.

 This illness has played a role in announcing the first two royal babies as well, as Kate had to offer an explanation for her early hospitalizations for dehydration.